embedded-software-laboratory/embeddedRTPS-STM32/readme.md

 # embeddedRTPS on STM32Nucleo-F767ZI
 This repository contains all components necessary to create a minimal working example of communication between an STM32F767ZI using embeddedRTPS and a Linux system using FastRTPS.
 This repository contains two projects:
 1. The first project in the `stm32` folder is a STM32CubeIDE project which uses EmbeddedRTPS and is deployed to the STM32Nucleo-F767ZI.
-2. The second project in the `linux` folder is a C++ project using the ASOA RTPS Driver library and Eprosima FastRTPS to be used on the Linux system.
+2. The second project in the `linux` folder is a C++ project that uses eProsima FastRTPS for the Linux system.

 When both of these projects are executed, the Linux system will send RTPS messages with test data to the STM32F407, to which the STM32F767ZI will then respond.
 This simple communication test is executed 10 times.